President’s Day in Palau

 - This country is under threat from rising sea levels due to climate change.

 This holiday is observed with a variety of formal activities.
-There are usually speeches given by the President and other politicians, there are special parades and other activities.
+There are usually speeches given by the president and other politicians, special parades, and other activities.
 On social media, the hashtag #PresidentsDayPalau is used to spread the word about this holiday.